-Table 4.
-Offset appropriateness assessment
+Table 3.
+Offset appropriateness assessment45

-Offsetability Offsetability sub-criteria Low Moderate High Opportunity: Suitable sites are not available Suitable sites are not available in proximity to the area of impact but Suitable sites are available in proximity to the area of impact(s) Confirmed availability of sufficient are available in the wider landscape offset sites (e.g., habitats that can be restored or enhanced) in close proximityto the area of impact, or in the wider landscape.
-Yes for all offset components Technical feasibility: Proposed ecological restoration and Offset measures are expected to Proposed habitat restoration and enhancement measures are work but strong supporting enhancement measures are proven The degree to which proposed unproven and/or known to fail evidence is lacking to work with a high degree of offset measures are proven to have confidence a high likelihood of success Yes for ephemeral wetland offset Yes for most offset components Outcome certainty: Ecological outcome monitoring is Expected gains are proposed to be It is proposed to verify expected Provide a literative series feasible but not proposed + .
-Nor are verified through ecological outcome gains through ecological outcome Expected biodiversity gains associated with offset measures will adaptive management and monitoring (where feasible). monitoring and to undertake contingency measures proposed Adaptive management/contingency adaptive management/enact be verified through biodiversity measures are proposed BUT The contingency measures as required outcome monitoring and degree of confidence that intended AND The degree of confidence that application of adaptive ecological outcomes will be realised intended ecological outcomes will management/contingency is relatively low be realised is relatively high measures as required Yes for all offset components Overall offsetability Low (One or more Low sub criteria Moderate (No Low sub-criteria • Overall offsetability Low (One or more Low sub-criteria High (at least two High and one score) scores) Moderate sub-criteria score)
+Offsetability Offsetability sub-criteria Low Moderate High Opportunity: Suitable sites are not available Suitable sites are not available in Suitable sites are available in proximity to the area of impact but proximity to the area of impact(s) Confirmed availability of sufficient are available in the wider landscape offset sites (e.g., habitats that can be Yes for all offset components restored or enhanced) in close proximityto the area of impact, or in the wider landscape.
+0.00 D Technical feasibility: Proposed ecological restoration and Offset measures are expected to Proposed habitat restoration and enhancement measures are work but strong supporting enhancement measures are proven The degree to which proposed offset unproven and/or known to fail evidence is lacking to work with a high degree of likelihood of success Voc for onhomoral wotland offsat confidence Internitoou of success res for epitemeral wettand onset Vos for most offsot components Outcome cortainty: Ecological outcome monitoring is Expected gains are proposed to be It is proposed to vorify expected outcome certainty. feasible but not proposed.
+Nor are verified through ecological outcome gains through ecological outcome Expected biodiversity gains adaptive management and monitoring (where feasible) monitoring and to undertake associated with offset measures will contingency measures proposed Adaptive management/contingency adaptive management/enact be verified through biodiversity contangonoj medoarec propoced measures are proposed BUT The contingency measures as required outcome monitoring and application degree of confidence that intended AND The degree of confidence that of adaptive ecological outcomes will be realised intended ecological outcomes will management/contingency is relatively low be realised is relatively high measures as required - Yes for all offset components Overall offsetability Low (One or more Low sub-criteria Moderate (No Low sub-criteria High (at least two High and one score) scores) Moderate sub-criteria score)

-&lt;sup>46 From J Markham, M Baber, J Quinn, M Christensen, T Ryan, M Lowe, S Knowles, D Miller, G Ussher.
+45 From J Markham, M Baber, J Quinn, M Christensen, T Ryan, M Lowe, S Knowles, D Miller, G Ussher.
 2023.
 Assessing limits to biodiversity offsetting in Aotearoa: a proposed framework.
 Resource Management Journal